-Function to visualise multiple component planes of a supra-hexagonal grid visHexMulComp is supposed to visualise multiple component planes of a supra-hexagonal grid an integer vector specifying which components will be visualised.
-By default, it is NULL meaning all components will be visualised visHexMulComp 61 rect.grid a vector specifying the number of rows and columns for a rectangle grid wherein the component planes are placed.
+Function to visualise multiple component planes of a supra-hexagonal grid visHexMulComp is supposed to visualise multiple component planes of a supra-hexagonal grid an object of class "sMap" sMap which.components an integer vector specifying which compopnets will be visualised.
+By default, it is NULL meaning all components will be visualised a vector specifying the number of rows and columns for a rectangle grid wherein rect.grid the component planes are placed.
 By defaul, it is NULL (decided on according to the number of component planes that will be visualised)